Practice Profile

 - A judicial review challenge concerning the interpretation of “neighbourhood” in the deregistration of Town and Village Greens under s.16 Commons Act 2006.

-Gabriel already has experience of rating matters, including recently drafting a skeleton argument and preparing the evidence for a council tax liability appeal.
+He recently drafting a skeleton argument and preparing the evidence for a council tax liability appeal.
+He has also advised on liability for council tax under the Council Tax (Liability for Owners) Regulations 1992.

 Further, during pupillage under the supervision of Hugh Flanagan, Gabriel covered several areas of rating law, including: